philopian/hello-argo-minikube/README.md

     ```
     $ kubectl create clusterrolebinding YOURNAME-cluster-admin-binding --clusterrole=cluster-admin --user=YOUREMAIL@gmail.com
     ```

+3. Build local docker image with the k8s docker engine
+  - You want to make sure you build the docker image inside the cluster so it will have access to it
+    ```
+    $ eval $(minikube docker-env -p argo)
+    $ cd ./docker
+    $ ./build-local-image.sh
+    $ docker images
+    ```

+4. Test your k8s application locally
+    ```
+    $ cd ./k8s
+    $ kubectl create namespace testing-k8s
+    $ ./run-local.sh
+    $ minikube service test-node-express-api --namespace=testing-k8s -p argo
+    $ kubectl delete namespace testing-k8s
+    ```

 5. Run the Argo CD server locally
   - By default, the Argo CD API server is not exposed with an external IP.